-I am an award-winning multilingual writer, creative writing teacher, and writing coach living in the greater Munich area, between the big city bursting with culture and the peaceful German Alps.
-At different stages of my life, I have also lived in Canada and Romania.
+I am an award-winning multilingual writer living in the greater Munich area, between the big city bursting with culture and the peaceful German Alps.
+At different stages of my life, I also lived in Canada and Romania.

-Last November, the collaborative book Munich Stories was launched at The Munich Readery, Augustenstr.
-104. I wrote 8 short stories written in 4 weeks; they were illustrated by Pung Worathiti Manosroi.
+Last year, the collaborative book Munich Stories was launched at The Munich Readery, Augustenstr.
+104. I wrote 8 short stories in 4 weeks for this project; they were illustrated by Pung Worathiti Manosroi.
 We read, discussed creative process, and sang jazz.
 Here’s a video of your book; also check it out on goodreads.

 I write poetry, fiction, and creative non-fiction.
-Additionally, I have a broad experience in writing and editing scientific documents for various audiences (as a side note, I have a PhD in Chemistry).
-Over the years, I’ve been actively involved in theatre, spoken word, and interactive writing events.
+Additionally, I have experience with writing and editing scientific documents for various audiences (I happen to have a PhD in Chemistry).
+Over the years, I’ve been actively involved in many theatre, spoken word, and interactive writing events.
 I feel inspired by collaborations across disciplines.
-I am also a Puttypeep.

-My story The Artist — inspired by a visual experiment that I saw at the Tate Modern Museum in London, UK last year — has recently been short-listed in the Listowels Writers’ Week Original – Short Story Competition and long-listed in the Disquiet International Program literary contest.
+My story The Artist — inspired by a visual experiment that I saw at the Tate Modern Museum in London, UK — was short-listed in the Listowels Writers’ Week Original – Short Story Competition and long-listed in the Disquiet International Program literary contest.
 The Disquiet readers judged the story as having “beautiful prose and an emotionally compelling scene tied together with a deft sensory metaphor”.

-In June 2016, I collaborated with multimedia artist Emmy Horstkamp; her video installation “Will God Leave Me Alone?” based on my short story “On Death” was on display at Odeonsplatz, Munich for three weeks in June.
+In 2016, I also collaborated with multimedia artist Emmy Horstkamp; her video installation “Will God Leave Me Alone?” based on my short story “On Death” was on display at Odeonsplatz, Munich for three weeks.
 I was also featured in a guest post and discussion with Sarah Selecky as her in-the-spotlight writer.